OpenDSA/OpenDSA/RST/en/Glossary.rst

       Alternatively, if the relation is also :term:`irreflexive`, then it is a :term:`strict partial order`.

+   parse tree
+      A tree that represents the syntactic structure of an input string, making it easy to compare against a :term:`grammar` to see if it is syntactically correct.

+   parser
+      A part of a :term:`compiler` that takes as input the program text (or more typically, the tokens from the :term:`scanner`), and verifies that the program is syntactically correct.
+      Typically it will build a :term:`parse tree` as part of the process.

    partially ordered set
       The set on which a :term:`partial order` is defined is called a partially ordered set.